mona-actions/gh-commit-remap/README.md

 Flags:
-  -h, --help                       help for gh-commit-remap -c, --mapping-file string        Path to the commit map file Example: /path/to/commit-map -m, --migration-archive string   Path to the migration archive Example: /path/to/migration-archive.tar.gz
+  -h, --help                       help for gh-commit-remap -c, --mapping-file string        Path to the commit map file Example: /path/to/commit-map -m, --migration-archive string   Path to the migration archive Example: /path/to/migration-archive or /path/to/migration-archive.tar.gz
 ```

 The mapping file should be in the format produced by [git-filter-repo](https://github.com/newren/git-filter-repo).
 For example: